subquery/documentation/docs/subquery_network/kepler/indexers/become-an-indexer.md

 ### Port configurations

-Here are the recommended port configurations for running an indexer service:
+Here are the recommended port configurations for running an Indexer service:

 - Port `8000 / TCP`: This port should be configured to only allow access from your own IP address, used by `indexer_coordinator`.
 - Port `7370 / UDP`: This port can be opened to the public and used for broadcasting data to multiple clients or nodes in a peer-to-peer network, used by `indexer_proxy`.